Key Standard Features*

 Enquire Now For More Details.

 Car makers sometimes do the most puzzling things.
 Take this fourth generation Toyota RAV4.
 At its original launch in 2012, the suits from Japan reckoned that the volume diesel version would sell mainly in 4WD form.
 They were wrong.
-Just how wrong is illustrated by the fact that this heavily revised facelifted version is available to diesel customers only in front-driven form.
+Just how wrong is illustrated by the fact that this current version is available to diesel customers only in front-driven form.
 This improved RAV model is a smarter take on a well-established theme.
 More stylish, more efficient and better value, it aims to bring Toyota's soft roader back to its previous position, front and centre in the compact SUV marketplace.

 When this fourth generation RAV4 model was first launched, diesel customers were offered both 2.0 and 2.2-litre D-4D units.
-The expert consensus though, was always that the smaller powerplant was the sweeter one, so it's no great loss that the old 2.2 has been ditched as part of the most recent model updates.
-Particularly given that the 2.0-litre unit is now more powerful anyway.
+The expert consensus though, was always that the smaller powerplant was the sweeter one, so it's no great loss that the old 2.2 was ditched as part of the model updates back in late 2015.
+Particularly given that the 2.0-litre unit is these days more powerful anyway.
 Slightly more surprising is Toyota's decision not to offer diesel buyers its 4WD system that petrol variants still get.
 So D-4D buyers now have to do without the all-wheel drive car's surprisingly effective Dynamic Torque Control system which instantly directs 10% of drive to the back wheels as soon as the steering wheel is turned.
 On the move, this car is reasonably brisk, getting to 62mph in 9.6 seconds and onto 121mph but the ride still isn't the best, being stiff in its springing yet somewhat soft in roll.
 The ergonomics aren't perfect either.
 While the six-speed gearbox is fairly crisp in its action, it's also an uncomfortably long reach away, which makes it annoying that there's no auto transmission option.
 On the plus side, this car is significantly more refined than it was before.
 Overall, the RAV-4 has grown up and become a little less fun.
 While that may be a cause to lament, the RAV-4's buyers have also greyed a little around the temples and desire something bigger and less frenetic.
 This is it.

 Miles Per Gallon